-The last season of MadMen starts in just a little over a week.
+The last season of Mad Men starts in just a little over a week.
 I’ve watched every single episode, which I guess qualifies me as a true fan.
 My son started me down this road, so I can either thank or chastise him for my addiction to the rollercoaster that is Mad Men.

-And the irony is compounded by my own story – I resisted the stereotype that women belong in the kitchen just as Peggy and Joan did, and Megan too for that matter.
-Like them, I took my professional life seriously, though I was a bit more “outfront” than they were; as the only woman lawyer in a post-Mad Men law firm, I plastered an ERA sticker on my briefcase.
-In any event, at this point I’ve relaxed quite a bit about stereotypes and how to challenge them.
-So I can live with the ironies, especially when food is involved, and hope you can too.
+And the irony is compounded by my own story.
+I resisted the stereotype that women belong in the kitchen just as Peggy, Joan, and even Megan did.
+Like them, I took my professional life seriously.
+However, I was a bit more “out front” than they were.
+As the only woman lawyer in a post-Mad Men law firm, I plastered an ERA sticker on my briefcase.
+By now I’ve relaxed quite a bit about stereotypes and how to challenge them.
+So I can live with the ironies, especially when food is involved.
+Hope you can too.

-When they needed a quick bite to eat, Peggy and Joan might well have gone to Chock Full O’Nuts, the coffee shop that working “girls” in midtown New York flocked to for a good cup of coffee and a cheap but delicious sandwich – the house specialty, date nut bread slathered with cream cheese.
-In its heyday, the chain had 100 luncheonettes and you can bet there would have been one near Sterling Cooper, and its subsequent iterations, Sterling, Cooper, Draper, and Pryce, and Sterling, Cooper & Partners.
-Even without specific scenes featuring Peggy and/or Joan eating a date nut bread and cream cheese sandwich at a lunch counter, I know it would have happened.
+While Mad Men never showed Peggy and/or Joan eating a date nut bread and cream cheese sandwich at a lunch counter.
+Still, I know it would have happened.
 I can imagine it as clearly as I can see them rolling their eyes (only in the ladies’ room, of course) at the antics of the men with whom they have had to put up all these years.

 Date Nut Bread

-- 1½ cups (8 ounces) chopped dates
+- 1 & 1/2 cups chopped dates 8 ounces

 - 1 teaspoon baking soda

-- ½ cup dark brown sugar, lightly packed
+- 1/2 cup dark brown sugar, lightly packed

-- ¼ cup white sugar
+- 1/4 cup sugar (white)

-- 1 egg at room temperature
+- 1 egg, at room temperature

-- 1½ cups all-purpose flour
+- 1 & 1/2 cup all-purpose flour

 - 1 cup chopped walnuts